S-Banna/CnDModel/README.md

 - It is computationally tractable on consumer GPU hardware, enabling rapid iteration and practical experimentation under limited compute constraints.

 The initial implementation comprised a three-level encoder (64, 128, 256 channels), a 512-channel bottleneck, and a symmetric decoder with transposed convolution upsampling and skip connections.
 All weights were randomly initialised and trained from scratch in the initial experiments.

+This initial architecture served as a development baseline and was later replaced by the pretrained ResNet34 U-Net described in Section 5.2, which constitutes the current model used throughout the remainder of this report.

 ## 3.2 Custom Dataset Implementation